The Ultimate First-Timer’s Guide to West Hollywood

 1. Check into one of our iconic hotels

 West Hollywood’s hotels have it all — luxurious accommodations, bold design, impeccable service, unrivaled people-watching.
 They’re some of the best places in the city to see and be seen, from the stylish pools to the starry rooftop bars (more on that below).
-Whether you’re looking for a weekend crash pad (try the Andaz West Hollywood, known as the “Riot House” when bands like Led Zeppelin partied there in the 1970s) or a place you’ll never want to check out of (the Michelin-rated West Hollywood EDITION, among others), Los Angeles is truly your oyster when you stay at one of WeHo’s iconic hotels.
+Whether you’re looking for a weekend crash pad (try the Andaz West Hollywood, known as the “Riot House” when bands like Led Zeppelin partied there in the 1970s) or a place you’ll never want to check out of (the MICHELIN-rated Sun Rose West Hollywood and The West Hollywood EDITION, among others), Los Angeles is truly your oyster when you stay at one of WeHo’s iconic hotels.

-2. See stars – Michelin and celebrities alike – at one of LA’s best restaurants
+2. See stars — MICHELIN and celebs alike — at one of LA’s best restaurants

 Creativity abounds in West Hollywood, and our diverse array of restaurants is proof.
-Sample authentic Japanese fare at the 2 Michelin-Star Sushi Ginza Onodera.
-Taste world-class wine and charcuterie at Tesse.
-Or grab some late-late-night grub at the famed Mel’s Drive-In on the Sunset Strip.
-Wherever you go, keep an eye out for famous faces – especially at celeb-magnets like Delilah, Craig’s and SUR (owned by reality star Lisa Vanderpump).
+Sample creative sushi at the trendy Uchi, or dine on whimsical and avant-garde creations at Somni, one of just two Los Angeles restaurants boasting three MICHELIN stars.
+Sip world-class wines and savor Roman-style pizza at V Wine Room, or grab some late-night grub at the famed Mel’s Drive-In on the Sunset Strip.
+Wherever you go, keep an eye out for famous faces — especially at celeb-magnets like Delilah, Craig’s and SUR (owned by reality star Lisa Vanderpump).

-3. Relax on one of West Hollywood’s dazzling rooftops
+3. Unwind on one of West Hollywood’s dazzling rooftops

 4. Experience the legendary nightlife of the Sunset Strip and beyond

-Since the 1920s, The Sunset Strip has pushed boundaries, literally.
+Since the 1920s, the Sunset Strip has pushed boundaries, literally.
 Because it was outside Los Angeles city limits in an unincorporated part of Los Angeles County, it fell under the jurisdiction of the County Sheriff’s Department, which was more lenient than the LAPD.
-Follow tradition and take a walk on the wild side.
-The Strip’s clubs still draw top performers and the restaurants are worthy of any A-lister.
+Follow tradition and take a walk on the wild side; legendary Sunset Strip clubs like The Roxy, Whisky a Go Go and the Viper Room still draw top acts and the scene is as lively as ever.

-Running parallel to Sunset Boulevard, Santa Monica Boulevard is the hub of LA’s LGBTQ+ community, and has a colorful, energetic nightlife and bar scene.
-Head to The Abbey, Micky’s or Lance Bass’s Heart WeHo to dance it up until the wee hours.
+Running parallel to Sunset, Santa Monica Boulevard is the hub of LA’s LGBTQ+ community, and has a colorful, energetic nightlife and bar scene to match.
+Head to The Abbey, Micky’s or Beaches WeHo to dance it up until the wee hours.

 5. Explore cutting-edge art and design

 If it’s art you love, make a point of visiting the city’s diverse roster of art galleries.
-Once you’re feeling inspired, create your own images against the unforgettable Instagram-worthy backdrops of West Hollywood’s murals and street art.
+Some to peruse include Hauser + Wirth, Louis Stern Fine Arts, Phillips Los Angeles, Denenberg Fine Arts, Art Angels and M + B. Once you’re feeling inspired, create your own images against the Instagram-worthy backdrops of West Hollywood’s murals and street art.

 6. Get pampered like a celebrity